The programme which used to be called Cable My Street now operates as a request form for customers to register their interest in Virgin services.

 - Can people living in the local area get Virgin?
 If asking the question is awkward, look out for Virgin-branded street cabinets.

-- Is Virgin Media active in the town or village at all?
+- Is Virgin Media active in the town or village, or in nearby areas at all?

 If you're on good terms with neighbours or business owners in the area, asking whether they would also put in a request or agree to strengthen your case could be useful.